 For gorgeously elegant Christmas wall decor that quickly transforms a home from a blank canvas into a veritable festive fresco, look no further.
 Some of these ideas will take some time to create, others are easily put together in moments.

 After the tree, the fireplace, the dinner table and the front door, walls can often get left behind among Christmas decor ideas – but paying them some care and attention will pay dividends.

-‘When you’re decking your halls for the holidays, it is important to not overlook the walls in your home,’ says the team at Grandin Road.
+‘When you’re decking your halls for the holidays, it is important to not overlook the walls in your home,’ says the interiors experts at Grandin Road.
 ‘They are a huge canvas, and by switching out your wall decor for the holidays, you can create a special festive moment for your family and friends alike.’

 Christmas wall decor ideas

 Wall decor ideas can make a house feel unique and curated year-round – but at Christmas they really come into their own.
 From garlands of foraged foliage to string lights and wreaths, we found some inspiring Christmas wall decor and asked the experts to share their top tips.

 1. Frame favorite decorations